-It is the intent of this handbook to give the students, faculty, and affiliate representatives a guide to accurately evaluate clinical progress and to provide an overview of the direction that the student's education is taking.
+It is the intent of this Clinical Handbook to give the students, faculty, and affiliate representatives a guide to accurately evaluate clinical progress and to provide an overview of the direction that the student's education is taking.

-The handbook guides a student on their journey through the clinical experience, with an emphasis on obtaining and tracking the core clinical competencies that all individuals must demonstrate to establish eligibility for ARRT certification, and the student's breadth of knowledge and skill.
+The handbook guides a student on their journey through the clinical experience, with an emphasis on obtaining and tracking the core clinical competencies that all individuals must demonstrate to establish eligibility for ARRT certification, as well as the student's breadth of knowledge and skill.